vsg-dev/VulkanSceneGraph/docs/ExplorationPhase/VulkanSceneGraphExplorationPhaseReport.md

 Managing complexity of design and implementation is of key importance for all software projects, adding complexity should only ever be done when it adds value that justifies it.
 Vulkan.hpp performs poorly by this metric and does not justify itself for use in the VSG project.

 The vulkan-cpp-library was also considered.
 This is C++11 library that uses the Apache License and authored by an Google employee as their own project.
 The project has laid dormant for 2 years.
 The class naming and coding style takes notes far more from the C++ standard library than Vulkan that it wraps.
-This approach means that resulting code breaks with the style of all Vulkan headers and documentation, this inconherence is really jarring.
+This approach means that resulting code breaks with the style of all Vulkan headers and documentation, this incoherence is really jarring.
 This project is clearly an experiment that was dropped by the author before it was complete and no one else has come along to pick it up to finish it or maintain it.

 The VkHLF (Vulkan High Level Framework) is a C++11 wrapper for Vulkan that builds upon vulkan.hpp adding better memory management and other facilities.
 VkHLF is developed by NVidia is a up to date and looks to be actively maintained.
 The class naming and style is also coherent with Vulkan so it’s relatively easy to relate VkHLF code to underlying Vulkan C API and Vulkan documentation that is predominately relates to the Vulkan C API.
 VkHLF uses a NVidia drafted LICENSE that looks similar in principle to the MIT LICENSE.